jeffjose/whenareyou/README.md

 whenareyou
 ==========

-Gets the timezone of any location in the world.
+Gets the time zone of any location in the world.

-This uses google and caches the results so that you can hopefully stay outside the free rate limit (which I have no idea how high it is).
+This uses `nominatim.openstreetmap.org`'s API to search the location.
+It caches the results so the server isn't stressed by repeated queries of the same address.

 ## example usage